ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 }
 ```

-Having implemented our workload tests, we can now move onto our procedural
+We now move onto our procedural tests.
-tests.

 ## Implementing our Procedural Tests

-While workload tests allow us to test our transactions en masse, procedural
-tests allow us to run an integration test on
+The benefit of using procedural tests is that we write an integration test in a
-our VM in a unit-test-esque manner.
+unit-test-esque manner.
 To start, in the `tests` folder, run the
 following command:

 ```bash
 touch transfer.go
 ```

-As the name suggests, we'll be writing a registry test to test the `Transfer`
+We'll be writing a registry test to test the `Transfer`
 action.
-Within `transfer.go`, we can start by pasting the following in:
+Within `transfer.go`, we write the following:

 ```go
 // Copyright (C) 2024, Ava Labs, Inc. All rights reserved.